2.9. Constraints

 time

 These components can be applied to any expression of the right type.
-They return just the component specified and not the total.
+Most of these return just the component specified and not the total.
 For example, .second will return just the seconds component, not the total number of seconds contained within the type.

 RETURN duration({ minute : 1, second : 30 }).second